Catnip or Cat Mint

 Catnip seeds are considered easy to germinate and easy to grow.

-Sow seeds in autumn or spring in their intended place or can be started indoors or in a nursery bed.
+When growing catnip from seed, sow seeds in autumn or spring in their intended place or catnip seedlings can be started indoors or in a nursery bed.
 Once in place, catnip can grow for several years with only minimal weeding required.
+However, like most herbs in the mint family, catnip can spread and take over a garden if permitted to do so.

 Catnip Uses